-MoJ data shows that cases are taking longer since the beginning of the COVID-19 pandemic.
-The average time for care proceedings to reach first disposal between April and June 2021 had increased by 8 weeks from the same period in 2020 and 10 weeks from the same period in 2019 (see Figure 17) (MoJ 2021).
-Just 22% of cases completed within the statutory 26 week timeframe.
+MoJ data shows that cases have been taking longer since the beginning of the COVID-19 pandemic.
+The average time for care proceedings to reach first disposal between July and September 2021 had increased by approximately 3.5 weeks from the same period in 2020 and over 10 weeks from the same period in 2019 (see Figure 17) (MoJ 2021).
+Just 24% of cases completed within the statutory 26-week timeframe.